This post shows you how to host the perfect Friendsgiving party.

 2. The Food

-Okay, the food is perhaps one of the most challenging parts of hosting a great Friendsgiving.
+The food is perhaps one of the most challenging parts of hosting a great Friendsgiving.
 As a host, it’s best if you take charge of the turkey.
 For all the other things, like starters, sides, desserts, appetizers, and drinks, you assign each person a dish/task.

 I love traditional thanksgiving sides like mashed potatoes and green beans; they always taste good and are pretty much fail-proof.
 But why not change things up a little, and add some less traditional sides too?
 Here goes: